 Sessions are conducted by University of Maryland faculty and invited affiliated faculty from the government such as the President of the Maryland Senate, delegates and senators, secretaries of departments, mayors, county council representatives, legislative aides, and staff experts.

-Schedule: Classes will be held every Tuesday and Thursday for 12 weeks from September 13, 2018 to November 29, 2018.
+Schedule: Classes will be held every Tuesday and Thursday for 12 weeks from September 8, 2020 to November 24, 2020.
 Classes are held from 9 AM until 3 PM with a one hour lunch break.
-There will be no class on the following dates to allow Leaders to observe holidays: September 18, 2018; November 9, 2018, and November 22, 2018.

 Legacy Leaders will work with bills, at least collecting, filing, and tracking them.
 The exact tasks a Legacy Leader will be asked to complete depends on the nature of the Leader’s placement.
 The single most important difference in placements depends on the specific needs and character of the legislator’s office.
 Other important factors that characterize different placements are the legislator’s committee assignments, legislative interests, the nature of the district and constituents served in the office, and the legislator’s role in the Assembly.